-Simulator discrepancy might be known ahead of time: perhaps a parameterisation of a process occurring at too high a resolution to simulate has a predictable effect on simulator behaviour.
-Alternatively, the discrepancy might be due to some missing and unknown process in the simulator, or to unknown parameterisation values.
-This might appear as a bias, only becoming apparent when output from the simulator is compared with observations of the real system.
-In both cases, the modeller must have a strategy for dealing with the discrepancy when using the simulator to make judgements about the system.

-Simulator discrepancy is a major challenge during calibration.
-Kennedy and O'Hagan (2001) introduced a Bayesian framework for the task of the calibration of computationally expensive simulators.
+- 25 Simulator discrepancy might be known a priori perhaps a computationally necessary simplification or parameterisation, has a predictable effect on simulator output.
+Alternatively, the discrepancy might be due to some missing and unknown process in the model.
+This sort of discrepancy might appear as a bias, and only become apparent when output from the simulator is compared with observations of the phenomena under study in the real system.
+In both cases, the modeller must have a strategy for dealing with the discrepancy when using the simulator to make judgements about the system. - 30 Kennedy and O'Hagan (2001) introduced a Bayesian framework to the task of the calibration of computationally expensive simulators.
 They urge the specification of a priori estimates of simulator discrepancy, and offer methods to learn about that discrepancy by comparison of the simulator and observations.
-Failure to take simulator discrepancy into account in calibration can lead to overconfident and inaccurate estimates of the parameters, and consequently the predictions of the simulator (e.g. Higdon et al. (2008); Brynjarsdóttir and O'Hagan (2014)).
-Often, there is an indeterminacy between parameter error and simulator discrepancy; that is, should we choose a different set of parameters as representing the "best" or should we add a simulator discrepancy term?
-Brynjarsdóttir and O'Hagan (2014)
+Failure to take model discrepancy into account in calibration can lead to overconfident and inaccurate estimates of the parameters, and consequently the predictions of the model (e.g.